 Cancellations, substitutions and transfers are not available for On Demand courses or self-study products.
 By registering for this On Demand course, you agree to TSCPA's Policies and Procedures.

 - Non-Member (Early Bird)

 Bruce A. McGovern, JD, LLM

 Bruce McGovern is a tenured member of the faculty at South Texas College of Law Houston, where he also serves as Director of the school’s Low Income Taxpayer Clinic.
+Previously, he served for many years as the school’s Vice President and Associate Dean for Academic Administration.
 He received his undergraduate degree from Columbia University and his law degree from Fordham University School of Law.
 After law school, he served as a judicial clerk for Judge Thomas Meskill on the U.S. Court of Appeals for the Second Circuit in New York.
 He then practiced law with the law firm of Covington & Burling in Washington, D.C.
 He subsequently earned an LL.M. in Taxation from the University of Florida Levin College of Law, where he taught as a visiting faculty member before joining the faculty at South Texas College of Law Houston.

 Professor McGovern teaches and writes in the areas of business organizations and taxation.
 His courses include Federal Income Taxation, U.S. Taxation of International Transactions, Partnership and Subchapter S Taxation, and Federal Tax Procedure.
 He frequently speaks on recent developments in federal income taxation.
 Professor McGovern is a member of the Council of the State Bar of Texas Tax Section, a former Chair of the Houston Bar Association Section of Taxation, and a Fellow of the American College of Tax Counsel.Back to Facilitators